 6. Pardoo Station

 Endlessly wide beach, gentle waves, beautiful colors, and not a soul.
 Yes – the off-season has its advantages!
-Also the town Port hedland in Pilbara region is a good spot for a break.
+Also, the town of Port Hedland in the Pilbara region is a good spot for a break.

-From Pardoo Station it takes about 4.30 hours to get to Broome you are covering 461 km and en route take a break at eighty mile beach.
-Broome the “gateway to the Kimberleys” and the worldwide center of the pearl industry.
-This 3,900-kilometer stretch of coastline will expose you to some of the best scenery and beaches Austrlia has to offer.
+From Pardoo Station it takes about 4.30 hours to get to Broome you are covering 461 km and en route take a break at the eighty-mile beach.
+Broome is the “gateway to the Kimberleys” and the worldwide center of the pearl industry.
+This 3,900-kilometer stretch of coastline will expose you to some of the best scenery and beaches Australia has to offer.
 Although the city itself is small and spacious she positively surprises us.
 Broome is kind of cozy and relaxing.

 Tropical temperatures around 30 degrees, wide, miles of beaches, turquoise water, and bright red rock formations that start behind the beach.
 Not to forget those magical sunsets.